Tessa Rao: Career

 Rao's biggest role of her career so far has been playing Izzy Garcia (The Green Ranger) in Power Rangers Dino Fury.
 The character is known for being the first lesbian character in the Power Rangers franchise.
 Rao was worried that she would have to cut her hair for the character.
 She reprised her role in Power Rangers Cosmic Fury.
-Rao was then cast in the New Zealand soap opera Shortland Street.
+Rao was then cast in the New Zealand soap opera Shortland Street as Poppy Achari.

 Personal life

 Rao has said that her mom is her hero for supporting her during the good times and the bad.
-She is a big fan of the sitcom Ted Lasso.
-Her perfect evening is going out for a nice dinner with a little bit of karaoke at the end.
+She is a fan of the sitcom Ted Lasso.
+Her preferred evening is going out for a dinner with a little bit of karaoke at the end.
 Her favourite food is Hash browns, specifically the ones from McDonald's.